i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/Introduction.md

 ## What is it ?
 Flamingo-Carotene is an easy to use frontend (-tooling) for projects with the Flamingo framework.

-It introduces a modular concept to provide reusable modules and comes with a collection of yarn/npm packages, that provide useful features for frontend development.
+It introduces a modular concept to provide reusable modules and comes with a collection of npm packages, that provide useful features for frontend development.

 Flamingo-Carotene features pug based templating using [atomic design](atomic-design.md) as well as having the option to use webpack and sass for the frontend build.